Member Washington

 The Washington State Patrol Memorial Foundation (WSPMF) was created in 1982.
 We have provided more than $2.5 million in financial assistance to Washington State Patrol employees and their families.

-All proceeds from the annual memorial dinner are placed into our Fallen Scholarship Fund to provide assistance for the children and spouses of our fallen officers to attend college.
-The WSPMF has assisted nine children with their college expenses.
+All proceeds from the annual memorial dinner are placed into our Fallen Scholarship Fund to provide assistance for the children and spouses of our fallen officers to attend up to four years of college.
+The WSPMF has assisted ten children with their college expenses.
+We have five additional children to assist in the future.

 Christian Frink, son of Steven Frink, who died in the line of duty on March 22, 1993, graduated from Western Washington University in 2012.